nautobot/nautobot-app-ssot/docs/developing_jobs.md

 The built-in implementation of `sync_data` is composed by 4 steps:

-- Load data from source adapter
+- Loading data from source adapter
-- Load data from target adapter
+- Loading data from target adapter
 - Calculating diff
-- Executing synchronization (if not `dry-run)
+- Executing synchronization (if not `dry-run`)

 For each one of these 4 steps we can capture data for performance analysis: